cpelaezdc/portfolio/README.md

 ### Summary

 <p style="text-align: justify;">
+* Transitioning into Data Engineering to leverage technical expertise and contribute to data-driven solutions.
-I am currently working towards a transition into Data Engineering.
-With over 18 years in the tech industry, my core competencies lie in application support, developing, and testing and automation to ensure product quality.
-As a professional with a strong background in Quality Assurance; my previous experiences has honed my analytical skills, attention to detail, and problem-solving abilities, which are essential for Data Engineering.
+* Over 18 years of experience in the tech industry, specializing in application support, development, testing, and automation to ensure product quality.
+* Strong background in Quality Assurance (QA), with honed analytical skills, attention to detail, and problem-solving abilities.
+* Detail-oriented with a focus on data analysis to ensure accuracy and identify inconsistencies.
+* Possesses strong analytical skills, natural curiosity, and a dedication to continuous learning and knowledge growth.
+* Excellent communication and interpersonal skills, promoting a friendly, cooperative, and supportive workplace.
+* Languages: French (Fluent), English (Functional), Spanish (Native)
 </p>